sumant1302/web-touch-typing/README.md

+# Touch Type

+Introducing "TouchType," a charming and efficient typing website built with React that focuses on simplicity while providing a platform for practicing and improving your typing skills.

+TouchType offers a clean and intuitive user interface that allows you to dive straight into typing exercises without any unnecessary distractions.
+The website's minimalist design ensures a seamless experience, allowing you to concentrate solely on sharpening your typing abilities.

+With TouchType, you can choose from a variety of engaging typing exercises designed to enhance your speed and accuracy.
+Each exercise presents you with carefully selected sentences that progressively challenge your skills.
+Whether you're a beginner or an experienced typist, TouchType adjusts the difficulty level to suit your proficiency, ensuring that you're constantly motivated and engaged.

+TouchType provides real-time feedback, enabling you to track your progress as you type.
+Instantly receive information about your typing speed and accuracy, allowing you to identify areas that need improvement.
+With this valuable feedback, you can focus on enhancing your weak points and measuring your improvement over time.

+### Explanation for the code and functionalities used
 ## Input Component

 This component represents the main typing lesson interface where users can practice their typing skills.
 It includes the following functionalities: